infinum/qa-handbook/Automation/Selenium locators - CSS selectors.md

 `:last-child`

 Select the _nth_ element inside another element.
-Passed parameter can be: an integer, _even_, _odd_, or a formula
+The passed parameter can be: an integer, _even_, _odd_, or a formula

 `:nth-child(parameter)`